ld234/CarRentingService/README.md

 # CarRentingService
-This is a platform which facilitate people to register and rent out their cars or rent other people's cars for their own use.
+This is a platform which facilitates people to register and rent out their cars or rent other people's cars for their own use.

 Built using:
 + Eclipse IDE